Allu-Pragathi/Voice_assistant/README.md

 This assistant isn’t just code — it’s a growing companion, ready to learn and evolve with you.
 Dive in, experiment, and make it yours.

-# License

-This project is MIT Licensed.
-See LICENSE for details.